Compare Trade School

 Is maintenance technician a good career choice?

-Maintenance technology offers stable employment with 165,100 annual job openings - one of the highest of any occupation.
-While entry-level pay is modest ($45,440 median), advancement opportunities and job security make it a solid career choice.
+Maintenance technology offers stable employment with one of the highest numbers of annual job openings of any occupation.
+See the salary data above for current BLS figures.
+Advancement opportunities and job security make it a solid career choice.

 What certifications do maintenance technicians need?